 6. Build a great company culture

-Something easier said than done, with most of the Western world being stuck in lockdown for a year or more!
+Building a great culture is something easier said than done, with most of the Western world being stuck in lockdown for a year or more!

 “It has been difficult with remote working.
 Pre-COVID, we were a very sociable company.
 Our hands have been tied on what we can do, but we’ve done our best to provide our staff with remote activities.”